Sponsored by Bluegrass Unlimited and supported by the D’Addario Foundation

 BGA Director, guitarist and dobro player, Mark Panfil, is a lifelong music educator from Western New York; a founding member of the Buffalo-based Creek Bend Bluegrass Band; Chairman of the Foundation for Bluegrass Music (Nashville, TN); and a long-time dobro instructor for Augusta Bluegrass Week at Davis and Elkins College in Elkins, WV.

-BGA instructors include: FIDDLE: Ellen Carlson, Cathy Goode, Lew Gelfond, Lily Sexton, and Abby Kahler; BANJO: Ira Gitlin; BASS: Louis Kaplan; GUITAR: Mark Panfil, Chris Panfil, Bob Turbanic, and Zoe Young; MANDOLIN: Ben Pearce, CELLO: Juliet McFadden; and VIOLA: Emily Baker.
+BGA instructors include: FIDDLE: Ellen Carlson, Cathy Goode, Lew Gelfond, tba, and tba; BANJO: Ira Gitlin; BASS: Louis Kaplan; GUITAR: Mark Panfil, Chris Panfil, Bob Turbanic, and tba; MANDOLIN: Ben Pearce, CELLO: Juliet McFadden; and VIOLA: tba.
 STAFF MUSICIANS: Alex Sens (mandolin, dobro) and Neel Brown (guitar, bass).
 Our SENIORS PROGRAM is led by Tony Watt and Laura Orshaw.

 We offer instruction in banjo, bass, cello, dobro, fiddle, guitar, mandolin, and viola in classes of approximately ten students each.
 While singing is part of the program every day, we do not offer classes just for vocalists.

 To ensure that the BGA Seniors Program has the right mix of instruments and is a reasonable size, we are limiting participation based on a number of factors including instrumentation, experience, leadership, and prior participation.
 Students who wish to participate in the BGA Seniors are required to complete a short questionnaire with the help of their parents.